Lonely Cedar

 But don't you wish for it to end?
 Don't you wish to be free from it's chains?

-“To die is to simply delay the pain, Whether we are born again or not.
-If I were to cut you down, another hickory might take your place.”
+“To die is to simply delay the pain, whether we are born again or not.
+If I were to cut you down, another tree would take your place.
+Mayhaps a hickory or a walnut, but a new tree nevertheless.”

 Silence in the trees.